xpl/panic-overlay/README.md

 ## VS Code Notes

-Currently there is a problem with automatically determining the full file paths, so you need to provide it manually, otherwise the error locations won't be clickable:
+Currently there is a problem with automatically determining the full file paths (at least, when using Parcel bundler), so you need to provide it manually, otherwise the error locations won't be clickable:

 ```javascript
 import panic from 'panic-overlay'